HTTL Livestock – Austin, Nevada

 Bos Sires Genetic Partner

 HTTL Livestock is rooted in a herd with history.
-These cattle have been run in everything from large desert outfits spread across thousands of acres to small groups kept in corrals since the 1960s.
+Originating from two head of registered Hereford heifers in a small corral in the 1960s, the genetics these cattle descend from have been run in everything from large desert country on thousands of acres to smaller irrigated pastures.
 In 2017, Brennen and his family moved to Austin, Nevada, thinking it might be a short-term stay.
 A year later, they bought ten head from their employer to run in common.
 By 2021, they had taken over the remainder of the herd and secured the pasture leases that came with it.

 From day one, Brennen has focused on building cattle that work in the real world.
-Through a careful linebreeding program, he’s zeroed in on fertility, calving ease, sound feet and legs, smaller frame size, proper hormonal expression, and balanced structure.
+Through thoughtful matings and with a recent emphasis on linebreeding, he’s focused hard on fertility, calving ease, sound feet and legs, smaller frame size, proper hormonal expression, and balanced structure.
 Calm dispositions are a must, and every animal in the herd earns its place by performing without special treatment.

 The program runs a mix of cow/calf, seedstock, and grass-finishing.
 Cattle are rotated to fresh pasture as often as conditions allow, sometimes multiple times a day.
 Calving begins May 1 to match peak grass growth.
-Year-round grazing is the goal, with cattle utilizing stockpiled forage, crop stubble, and desert range.
+Each year, the goal is to graze year-round, with the cattle utilizing stockpiled forage and crop stubble in the dormant season.
 Hay is only fed when there’s nothing else to graze.

 Herd sires are selected with the same high standards as the cow herd, coming from proven, functional cow families, showing masculinity, staying sound without foot trimming, thriving with no extra inputs, and maintaining a moderate frame.
-While the goal is to eventually close the herd, new genetics are occasionally brought in from programs with the same philosophy.
-Most recently, a Hereford bull from Pharo Cattle named Axel joined the lineup.
+While the goal is to eventually close the herd, new genetics are occasionally brought in from programs with similar philosophies.

 If you are looking for cattle like this, contact Brennen directly and let him know you found him through the Bos Sires website.